Sort of explains why we are enzyme deficient, right?

 You can see how the oatmeal bowls with digestive enzymes have turned to liquid.
 In other words, these plant based digestive enzymes have broken down the food, to get access to the nutrients.

-*For people starting to eat more raw foods with trouble digesting it.... it likely is necessary to take digestive enzymes during the transitional stages to avoid bloating & discomfort.
+For people starting to eat more raw foods who have trouble digesting it, it likely is necessary to take digestive enzymes during the transitional stages to avoid bloating & discomfort.

-Helps break down the food & absorb all those beautiful nutrients!
-Works like a charm!
+Digestive enzymes help break down the food and absorb all those beautiful nutrients!
+As we age we lose digestive enzymes, but taking them before meals works like a charm!